 - The Princess Bride: "Why does Westley need helping?"
 "Because he has no strength."
 "I knew you were bluffing!
 I knew he was bluffing!"

 - Makes Sense In Context: Westley could barely muster the strength to stand before that, having been mostly dead for the better part of the day.
 He shouldn't have have been able to do anything but collapse, yet he had the determination to strike an Ass Kicking Pose and deliver a To the Pain speech to Prince Humperdinck, and achieved victory with that alone.

 - Napoleon.
 The eponymous Napoleon collapses after rescuing a wild dog pup from a desert flash flood.

 - In Gladiator, the hero collapses and dies from his wounds after having defeated the villain Commodus.

 - The Bluesmobile from The Blues Brothers pull off all sorts of crazy stunts throughout the film, but after a 120 mile mad-dash to the city tax office with just about every law officer in the state hot on their tail (plus a few other groups they pissed off along the way), the car quite literally falls to pieces after pulling up in front of the building; it's mission complete.

 - In Godzilla (2014), after Godzilla flambes the female Muto's innards and rips her head off, he takes a power nap.
-The military think he's dead until he wakes up the following morning.
+The military think he's dead until he wakes up a few days later.
+In a parallel, human protagonist Brody manages to get the remaining nuclear warhead (which has a hardwired countdown) onto a boat and set course for the ocean before he collapses on the deck, and looks back to see Godzilla do the same.

 - In Arthur, after Arthur's confrontation with Susan and Burt Johnson is over and he's taken the altar to explain to the guests that there isn't going to be a wedding, he says, "Now that there's a good chance, I should go to the hospital," and promptly collapses.